 Smoky Lentil Stuffed Sweet Potatoes

 This is a clean out the pantry kind of meal and it’s damn good!
-At any given moment we have a jar of lentils sitting in our cupboard along with jarred tomatoes, coconut milk and spices.
+At any given moment we have lentils sitting in our cupboard along with jarred tomatoes, coconut milk and spices.
 Oh, and sweet potatoes–we’ve always got those puppies on hand!
-This meal comes together very easily and aside from the time it takes to cook the sweet potatoes it’s a hands off kind of recipe.
+This meal comes together in a flash and aside from the time it takes to cook the sweet potatoes it’s a hands off kind of recipe.
 I love how comforting lentils are and this is the kind of comfort food I’ve been craving.
 I’m feeling a bit anxious these days (more to come later this week on that) and sitting down to dinners like this help calm me down.
 These smoky lentil stuffed sweet potatoes really hit the spot on a chilly night at the farm and when paired with a good dinner date (hi Taylor) and some jazz playing in the background it really is food for the soul.
 I hope you all enjoy this meal as much as we do.

 Cheers from Tumbleweed Farm